Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • Function call ambiguity: Expressions like f(*x for x in y) may initially appear ambiguous, as it’s not obvious whether the intent is to unpack the generator or to pass it as a single argument.
 Although this proposal retains existing conventions by treating that form as equivalent to f((*x for x in y)), that equivalence may not be immediately obvious.

 • Potential for overuse or abuse: Complex uses of unpacking in comprehensions could obscure logic that would be clearer in an explicit loop.
-While this is already a concern with comprehensions more generally, the addition of * and ** may make particularly-complex uses even more difficult to read and understand at a glance.
+While this is already a concern with comprehensions more generally, the addition of * and ** may make particularly complex uses even more difficult to read and understand at a glance.
 For example, while these situations are likely rare, comprehensions that use unpacking in multiple ways can make it difficult to know what’s being unpacked and when: f(*(*x for *x, _ in list_of_lists)).

 • Unclear limitation of scope: This proposal restricts unpacking to the top level of the comprehension expression, but some users may expect that the unpacking operator is being further generalized as discussed in Further Generalizing Unpacking Operators.